K2SOsint/Bookmarklets/README.md

 Please note that for a lot of bookmarklets to work, ***pop-ups*** need to be ***enabled*** in the ***settings*** of the browser.
 Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an online website first.

+### Censys bookmarklet :page_with_curl:
+This bookmarklet let's you search for analytics codes in the reponse body with Censys.
+Just drop in any full analytics code and if Censys has scraped the site, it will return results.

 ### EmailFinder bookmarklet :e-mail:
 If you want to search for (hidden) e-mailadresses in the text or source code of a webpage (including in comments), click this bookmarklet.
 If there are e-mail addresses present, it will return them in a new window.
 Otherwise a pop-up will state that nothing has been found.